OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/advanced_case_recording.rst

 Problem
 --------

-A `Problem` recorder is best if you want to record an arbitrary case at a point in the model.
+A `Problem` recorder is best if you want to record an arbitrary case before or after a run in the model but not during a run.
 In our case, we have placed our point at the end of the model.

 .. embed-code::
     openmdao.recorders.tests.test_sqlite_recorder.TestFeatureSqliteRecorder.test_feature_problem_recorder